Welcome To My Tsa-la-gi ( Cherokee) Page

 Our G Grandparents Martha Jane Williams Harris, and Thomas Knox Harris

-Our GG Grandparents Martha Jane (Ward--Blackfoot) Williams, and Walter Tillmon Williams
+Our GG Grandparents Martha Jane (Ward--Blackfoot) Williams, and Walter Tillmon

 as done by my first blood cousin Phyllis Harwell